Skip to main content

 Online hardening: Kubernetes TokenReview

 Offline JWKS validation proves the token was signed by the cluster — not that the bound Pod/ServiceAccount still exists.
 A deleted pod's not-yet-expired token would still verify.
-For high-security workloads a trust row can opt in to online validation (enable_token_review + kubernetes_api_server_url on the trusted-issuer record — honored at runtime but not yet exposed through the admin API): after the offline checks pass, Authorizer calls the cluster's authentication.k8s.io/v1 TokenReview API and rejects the assertion fail-closed unless the apiserver reports it still authenticated.
+For high-security workloads a trust row can opt in to online validation via enable_token_review + kubernetes_api_server_url — admin-settable fields on _add_trusted_issuer / _update_trusted_issuer (kubernetes_api_server_url must be a non-empty https URL whenever enable_token_review is true, checked at write time): after the offline checks pass, Authorizer calls the cluster's authentication.k8s.io/v1 TokenReview API and rejects the assertion fail-closed unless the apiserver reports it still authenticated.

 • Authorizer authenticates the TokenReview call with its own in-cluster ServiceAccount token, which needs the system:auth-delegator ClusterRole.

-• The apiserver URL goes through the same SSRF-hardened client, so only a publicly-routable apiserver endpoint (e.g. a managed cluster's public API endpoint) works today — https://kubernetes.default.svc (a private ClusterIP) is rejected by design.
+• The apiserver URL goes through the same SSRF-hardened client, so only a publicly-routable apiserver endpoint works — https://kubernetes.default.svc (a private ClusterIP) is rejected by design.
+Unlike key fetch, there is no mirror equivalent here: TokenReview is a live call to your apiserver.
+A cluster without a reachable API endpoint cannot use it, and should leave enable_token_review off — offline JWKS validation still authenticates the workload.

 SPIFFE JWT-SVIDs (preview)